 Natural rights.
 Locke’s concepts of the natural rights of man were derived from the Enlightenment but became an integral part of American revolutionary ideology.
 The English philosopher John Locke argued that man is born with ‘natural rights’ that no government could take away: these rights are life, liberty (freedom) and property (the right to acquire it and keep it safe from theft or seizure).
 Many progressive philosophers, both in America and elsewhere, thought the British to be infringing on these rights.
 It was the role of any government to protect the natural rights of its citizens, rather than to restrict or impinge upon them.
 These ideas also contributed to the French Revolution (1789).

 Anti-Catholicism.
 Religion and paranoia about Catholicism helped drive the revolution and secured it the support of America’s Protestant churches.
-Although the American colonists often preached religious tolerance, in reality they feared Catholics: most colonists belonged, after all, to one of the many Anglican, Lutheran and Presbyterian churches and they feared the impact that the spread of Catholicism and the influence that ‘Popery’ or ‘Papism’ might have on America.
+While the American colonists often preached religious tolerance, in reality, they feared Catholics.
+Most colonists belonged, after all, to one of the many Anglican, Lutheran and Presbyterian churches and they feared the impact that the spread of Catholicism and the influence that ‘Popery’ or ‘Papism’ might have on America.
 The Quebec Act (passed straight after the ‘Intolerable Acts’ of 1774) allowed the French in that particular province to practice the Catholic religion… this fuelled suspicion that the British were ‘soft’ on Catholicism.